JanHerca/urantiapedia/output/wikijs/en/article/Peri_Best/Planetary_Government.md

 Personally, I believe the root of the malaise is in the family and particularly in the unbalanced and misunderstood male/female relationship.
 But we will leave exploring that for another day.
 Today I propose we look at the over-care of our world by our celestial friends and look for suggestions for how we might help.

-Suggested Reading: [Paper 114](/en/The_Urantia_Book/114) and to get a look at compassionate administration in the face of rebellion, check out [Paper 119](/en/The_Urantia_Book/119) - The Bestowals of Christ Michael.
-[UB 114:0.4](/en/The_Urantia_Book/114#p0_4) Urantia is not without proper and effective supervision from the system, constellation, and universe rulers.
+Suggested Reading: [Paper 114](/en/The_Urantia_Book/114) and to get a look at compassionate administration in the face of rebellion, check out [Paper 119](/en/The_Urantia_Book/119) - The Bestowals of Christ Michael. <a id="a48_216"></a>[UB 114:0.4](/en/The_Urantia_Book/114#p0_4) Urantia is not without proper and effective supervision from the system, constellation, and universe rulers.
 But the planetary government is unlike that of any other world in the Satania system, even in all Nebadon.

 This uniqueness in your plan of supervision is due to a number of unusual circumstances: